alexandroskonios/Clustering-Load-Balancing/README.md

 ### Creating the compute nodes

 To create the first node of the two compute nodes of the cluster follow the same way as for the **master** node but this time import the _Debian Server_ appliance instead of the _Debian Desktop_ one.
-Now, double click on the name tab, name the new server as **Cluster node1**, tick the reinitialise MAC address box and click the _Import_ button to complete the process.
+Then, double click on the name tab, name the new server as **Cluster node1**, tick the reinitialise MAC address box and click the _Import_ button to complete the process.

 <img src = "images/Importing Debian Server.png" width = "500" height = "350">

 Finally, to create the second compute node you need to make a **linked clone** of the first compute node by naming it as **Cluster node2** and reinitialising the _MAC address_.

+**NOTE:** Before you boot all your cluster nodes up, check that their network adapters are all set to the **Internal Network** configuration.